-Because I have 5 dogs here at the Deaf Dogs Rock Headquarters, I have worked very hard training all my dogs on the “gentle” and “leave it” commands.
-I am going to share with you what has worked for me here on the farm with my 3 deaf dogs Nitro, Bud, (both big boxers) my deaf Boston Terrier Bowie, along with my two tiny hearing dogs (chihuahua and a chug both under 10 pounds) Pepe and Tallulah.
+Because I have four deaf dogs and two hearing dogs here at the Deaf Dogs Rock Headquarters, I have worked very hard training all my dogs on the “gentle” and “leave it” commands.
+I am going to share with you what has worked for me here on the farm with my e deaf dogs Nitro, Bud, (both big boxers), my deaf Boston Terrier Bowie, my deaf heeler Cornell and my two tiny dogs Pepe and Tallulah.

 The first video is on puppy mouthing and bite inhibition by Victoria Stilwell.
 You can tweak your training when working with your deaf dog by teaching your dog the “gentle” sign and a using a sad expression on your face in place of the sound of yelping that Victoria uses in this video.

 Above: I use the “gentle” sign by rubbing one hand over the other very slowly so they know I mean “gentle”.

 The second video is by Tab 289 on YouTube.
 He is wonderful at teaching dogs the “leave it” command.
 You will also tweak the training from this video by using a “leave it” sign and a thumbs up or open flash of your hand instead of the sound of a clicker to mark the correct response from your deaf dog.

 Happy training! ~ Christina Lee – Deaf Dogs Rock